Table of Contents

 Data Sources

-Rework behavior may depend on:
+Rework results may depend on:

-- Repository inclusion and filtering rules
+- Repository and branch inclusion rules

 Limitations

-- Rework measures change volume, not intent.
+- Rework measures classified change volume, not developer intent.

 - Small datasets may produce volatile percentages.